EcoTrain/WM_doc/docs/guide/medicines/medicines.md

 `Medicines` are added to the profile in the same way as diaries.

-- Search in the catalog database
 - Medication constructor
+- Search for a template in the catalog (general database section)

 <div align="center"><img type="imgscreen" src="/WM_doc/img/guide/med/medLayout.png"/></div>